Gauerdia/Guwon-Ui-Son-Prototype/README.md

 ## Content
 This version contains several different pages:
 The superficial part, that is available to anyone using the app, contains pages like:
-Markup :
 * General
   * News, Team, Schedules of the different arts, important dates, contact form
   * General information about every martial arts offered
   * A messaging functionality

 For people who are members of the club there is a profile part, where they find more pages:
-Markup :
 * Profile
   * Overview of their rang and their gamification status
   * Search function, attendence, events, calendar